treyhunner/treyhunner.github.com/source/_posts/2019-05-21-python-builtins-worth-learning.markdown

 There's not much more to it than that.

-Python has lots of helper functions that **do the looping for you**, partly because they pair nicely with generator expressions:
+Python has lots of helper functions that **do the looping for you**, partly because they pair nicely with [generator expressions][generator expression]:

 ```pycon
 >>> numbers = [2, 1, 3, 4, 7, 11, 18]
 >>> sum(n**2 for n in numbers)
 524
 ```

-If you're curious about generator expressions, I discuss them in my [Comprehensible Comprehensions][] talk (and my [3 hour tutorial on comprehensions and generator expressions][comprehensions tutorial]).

 ### min and max